 13. Umberto Eco (see note 3) maintains that the list (or the directory or catalogue) is “typical of primitive cultures that still have an imprecise view of the universe”.
 Maybe we are no longer primitives, but we find ourselves again in a chaos of things with the desire for new ideas and understandings.

-14. The name “Museum of Anthropocene Technology” is a reference but also reverence to “The Museum of Jurassic Technology” (www.mjt.org), a small museum in Culver City, California which has been called a through heir of the cabinet of wonders of the 16th century.
-(Wechsler, 1995).
+14. The name “Museum of Anthropocene Technology” is a reference but also a reverence to “The Museum of Jurassic Technology” (www.mjt.org), a small museum in Culver City, California which has been called a true heir of the cabinet of wonders of the 16th century (Wechsler, 1995).
+(See also this Writing)

 15. The document was found in the library of the monastery S. Maria di Finalpo (Liguria, IT) among leaflets, papers and magazines that were ready to be shipped to a recycling facility.
 It is most probably a copy or a copy of a copy of the original.
 Research by the Museum has linked the document to the Italian author Italo Calvino (1923 – 1985): Calvino used the six words as titles for six lessons that he was invited to give at Harvard University in 1984.
 The link with Calvino has been confirmed by the finding that in one printed edition of these lessons (Calvino, 1985) a black and white copy of a sheet of paper with the same list of words in the same handwriting is presented.